tgteacher/BigData-LA1/ASSIGNMENT.md

 all operations must be re-implemented using the DataFrame API -- for instance, you are not allowed to simply convert results obtained with the RDD API to Data Frames.
-Note the function *toCSVLine* in `answer_skeleton.py` that also convert DataFrames into a CSV string.
+Note that the function *toCSVLine* in `answer.py` also converts DataFrames into CSV strings.

 ## Tests